trinodb/trino/docs/src/main/sphinx/connector/metastores.md

   - Duration of how long cached metastore data is considered valid.
   - `0s`
 * - `hive.metastore-stats-cache-ttl`
   - Duration of how long cached metastore statistics are considered valid.
-If `hive.metastore-cache-ttl` is larger then it takes precedence over `hive.metastore-stats-cache-ttl`.
   - `5m`
 * - `hive.metastore-cache-maximum-size`
   - Maximum number of metastore data objects in the Hive metastore cache.